amjams/spca_am/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Description:

-This is a Sparse Principal Component Analysis (SPCA) Toolbox which Perfroms 8 formulations of the SPCA algorithm of Richtárik et. al [1]
+This is a Sparse Principal Component Analysis (SPCA) Toolbox which Perfroms 8 formulations of the SPCA algorithm of Richtï¿½rik et. al [1]
 Refer to [1] before using this Toolbox

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%